Allocate and monitor work activities

 6. brief the workforce on the work required, including the quality expected, timescales, working methods and health and safety

-8. confirm that resources including materials, tools, equipment and PPE required to carry out the work activities are available
+8. confirm that the resources, including materials, tools, equipment and PPE, required to carry out the work activities are available

 9. monitor, assess and record the quality and progress of the work carried out against the outcomes required

-10. identify any variances from requirements and take corrective actions
+10. identify any variances from requirements and take action to determine why they have occurred

 11. provide constructive feedback on work performance to workforce members

-12. identify unacceptable or poor work performance, discuss and agree ways of improving performance where possible, or follow organisational procedures to deal with the problem
+12. identify poor work performance, discuss and agree ways of improving performance where possible, or follow organisational procedures to deal with the problem where this is not possible

 13. identify when individuals need additional support or resources to achieve work outcomes

-14. lead and motivate members of the workforce to achieve work outcomes
+14. consult with, lead and motivate members of the workforce to achieve work outcomes

 16. update work progress records to reflect changes and keep information up to date in accordance with legal requirements and organisational procedures